maxwell-marion/558final/README.md

 # About

-The purpose of this project is to allow users to examine and model data from the dataset 'Miami Housing Dataset`, in order to predict the `SALE_PRC variable using a variety of predictors and methods.
+The purpose of this project Shiny application is to allow users to examine and model data from the dataset 'Miami Housing Dataset`, in order to predict the `SALE_PRC variable using a variety of predictors and methods.

 # Requirements